-His academic credentials include an A.B. in American Civilization, a B.S. in Microbiology and a Ph.D. in Molecular and Cellular Biology.
-He has co-authored numerous scientific papers and has been included in a number of Who’s Who listings as well as Men and Women of Science.
-He served on the Science Advisory Board for the County of San Diego, CA, the Advisory Boards of ASU Technopolis and The Technology Ventures Clinic at AzTE, is an advisor and consultant to the start-up biotechnology companies ERAbiotech, iDiverse, Algal Technologies and Sonora Transplants, is member of the Flinn Foundation BioAgriculture Research/Technology Platform Committee for Arizona and serves the United States Secretary of Agriculture as a member of the Advisory Committee on Biotechnology and 21st Century Agriculture (AC21).
-He is an inventor of 21 issued and 14 published pending US patent applications in the plant sciences, with over 60 patents and applications world wide, including broad enabling patents describing the earliest production of vaccines in transgenic plants, the synthesis of genes to improve their expression in a foreign host and the only plant made vaccine approved by a regulatory authority for commercial release.
+His academic credentials include a B.A. in American Civilization, a B.S. in Microbiology and a Ph.D. in Molecular and Cellular Biology.
+He has co-authored over 30 scientific papers, book chapters and a book, and has been included in a number of Who’s Who listings as well as Men and Women of Science.
+He served on the Science Advisory Board for the County of San Diego, CA, the Advisory Boards of ASU Technopolis and The Technology Ventures Clinic at AzTE, has been a Biotechnology Expert for both the US Grains Council and the Organization of American States, has served as an advisor and consultant to the start-up biotechnology companies ERAbiotech, Algal Technologies and Sonora Transplant, is member of the Flinn Foundation BioAgriculture Research/Technology Platform Committee for Arizona and served the United States Secretary of Agriculture as a member of the Advisory Committee on Biotechnology and 21st Century Agriculture (AC21).
+He is an inventor of 29 issued and 20 published and pending US patent applications in the plant sciences, with over 140 patents and applications worldwide, including broad enabling patents describing the earliest production of vaccines in transgenic plants, the synthesis of genes to improve their expression in a foreign host and the only plant made vaccine approved by a regulatory authority for commercial release.